missjody/ReactPortfolio/README.md

 For future development I would like to get the database working, as well as add animation to the elements on the pages.

+## Updates

+4/6/2020 Missing images finally pushed to heroku and displaying correctly